-This world-class ski resort is as famous for its parties as it is its powder.
-So here’s a glowing guide to the best Whistler bars to help you to après like queen Bey herself.
+This world-class ski resort is as famous for its parties as its powder, so knowing the best best Whistler bars is a skill to take your visit to the next level.

-Whether you’re looking for a couple of chill drinks with a loved one, a round on the legendary shot-ski or the full table-top dancing experience this resort has something for everyone.
+Whether you’re looking for a couple of chill drinks, a round on the legendary shot-ski or the full table-top dancing experience this resort has something for everyone.

 Fact: nobody in the village does après better than the world renown Longhorn Saloon.